futureproofd/FlickrMVP/README.md

 # FlickrMVP
-A project demonstrating the usage of MVP Architecture in Android framework to efficently pull images via Flickr API:
+An Android Application project demonstrating the usage of MVP Architecture in Android framework, to efficently pull images via Flickr API:

 - There is a one-to-one relationship between the View and Presenter.
 (One View is mapped to one Presenter)
 - View (fragment implementation) has a reference to a Presenter.
 (View has no reference to the Model)